Are you new to indy ball, either as a fan or a player? Here’s your crash course in independent baseball.

 How many indy leagues are there?

-There are three “core” independent leagues that have been around and established for many years.
+There are four “core” independent leagues that have been around and established for many years.
 These are the upper level indy leagues and are now designated as MLB Partner Leagues.
 These leagues offer the best chance to be seen by scouts and provide a great way to get signed to affiliated ball.
-The recently added Pioneer League was born after the restructuring of affiliated baseball.
-This rookie level league is the fourth designated MLB Partner league.

-Under that, there are four lower level independent leagues that have been in operation for at least the last few years.
+Under that, there are five lower level independent leagues that have been in operation for at least the last few years.

-Anything outside of those eight leagues, are usually start-ups, potential scams and generally anything that is not established and has not earned any credibility yet.
+Anything outside of those nine leagues, are usually start-ups, potential scams and generally anything that is not established and has not earned any credibility yet.
 These pop-up leagues have been occurring every year.

 What are the leagues?
 Can you put them in order from best to worst?